 Based upon my own experience, here’s my answer:

-A hobby is a recreational activity separate from your work commitments, which bring you pleasure and build upon your passions, skills and interests.
+A hobby is a recreational activity separate from your work commitments, which brings you pleasure and builds upon your passions, skills, and interests.

 The key point from that definition is: “recreational activity.”